zaryab2000/create-8004-TAP-agent/README.md

 **EVM chains:** Uploads metadata to IPFS and mints an NFT on the Identity Registry.

+**EVM chains with TAP support (Sepolia, Base Sepolia):** After the ERC-8004 registration, you'll be prompted: *"Also create a TAP Universal Agent on Push Chain?"* If you accept, the script sends a registration through the Universal Gateway and prints your Universal Agent ID.
+No Push Chain tokens needed.

 **Solana:** Validates metadata using `buildRegistrationFileJson()`, uploads to IPFS, and mints a Metaplex Core NFT via the 8004 program.

 After registration, view your agent on [8004scan.io](https://www.8004scan.io/).

 ### 2(b).
 Updating Your Agent (Optional)

 If you update your agent's name, description, image, or [OASF](https://github.com/8004-org/oasf) skills in `src/register.ts`, you need to sync these changes on-chain: